moodle/devdocs/community/policies/codingstyle/index.md

 There is a nice "todo checker" reporting tool, restricted to admins and available via web @ [lib/tests/other/todochecker.php](https://github.com/moodle/moodle/blob/master/lib/tests/other/todochecker.php).

-Finally, don't forget to add any MDL-l2345 used by your TODOs (and @todos too, unless part of the [[Deprecation|deprecation process]], those are handled apart) to the "Review TODOs Epic" : MDL-47779 (requires login to see the issues)
+Finally, don't forget to add any MDL-l2345 used by your TODOs (and @todos too, unless part of the [[Deprecation|deprecation process]], those are handled apart) to the "Review TODOs Epic": MDL-47779 (requires login to see the issues)

 ### CVS keywords